maktezi/todo-app/README.md

 ## Project Structure: Monorepo for Simplicity & Developer Experience

-This project uses a **monorepo structure** instead of the conventional `/frontend` and `/backend` split.
-This was a conscious decision to improve:

 - **Developer productivity** — both apps share the same `.env` file and configurations.
 - **Tighter integration** — GraphQL schema and shared logic are more easily maintained.
 - **Simpler local development** — a unified workspace reduces overhead.